 Everywhere you use an image in your project, you just have to select the name of the intended image in the repository, in stead of opening a file dialog to select it on your computer.

 Spaces in the name are allowed.
-For efficiency reasons it is better to choose not too long a name.
+For efficiency reasons it is better to choose a name that is not too long.

 This dialog allows you to add images from disk, to change the image, to change the image name or to remove the image from the repository.

 There are two ways in which you can add an image to your project: add an image that is stored internally or add an image of which only the file name is stored.
 If the image is stored internally, the image is always available, independently from the computer on which you run the project.
 If the image is referred to be a file name, then the image must be copied separately with the project.
 If the image cannot be found, nothing is displayed.